Tejendra00/NeRF-3D-Reconstruction/README.md

 <!-- 2.4 Compute the compositing weights of samples on camera ray and then complete the volumetric rendering procedure to reconstruct a whole RGB image from the sampled points and the outputs of the neural network. -->

+## Volume Rendering:
+The quintessence of NeRF is the volumetric rendering formula, which uses the density and color of samples along a ray to approximate the color of that ray, and thus the pixel color.
+This involved numerically estimating an integral over the sampled points, considering both the accumulated transmittance and the RGB color at each point.

 <details closed><summary>Volumetric Rendering</summary>

 ```python